agenda/agenda/README.md

 The default [MongoDB sort object](https://docs.mongodb.com/manual/reference/method/cursor.sort/) is `{ nextRunAt: 1, priority: -1 }` and can be changed through the option `sort` when configuring Agenda.

+### What is the difference between `lockLimit` and `maxConcurrency`?

+Agenda will lock jobs 1 by one, setting the `lockedAt` property in mongoDB, and creating an instance of the `Job` class which it caches into the `_lockedJobs` array.
+This defaults to having no limit, but can be managed using lockLimit.
+If all jobs will need to be run before agenda's next interval (set via `agenda.processEvery`), then agenda will attempt to lock all jobs.

+Agenda will also pull jobs from `_lockedJobs` and into `_runningJobs`.
+These jobs are actively being worked on by user code, and this is limited by `maxConcurrency` (defaults to 20).

+If you have multiple instances of agenda processing the same job definition with a fast repeat time you may find they get unevenly loaded.
+This is because they will compete to lock as many jobs as possible, even if they don't have enough concurrency to process them.
+This can be resolved by tweaking the `maxConcurrency` and `lockLimit` properties.

 ### Sample Project Structure?